What is Acid Rain?

 First identified in 1872 in Sweden, scientists in the U.S. started examining the phenomenon in the 1950s.
 Later in the 1960s and early 1970s, acid rain was recognized as a regional issue that mostly affected Western Europe and North-Eastern America.
 It is also increasingly found in parts of India and China.
 Sulfuric acidic rain commonly occurs in Venus.

-What Causes Acid Rain and Where does it Come From?
+What Causes Acid Rain and How is it Formed

 How Acidic is Acid Rain?